 In our consultation with many African Americans in Chicago, their target area for change include:

 - Wide nasal ala

 Wide Nasal Ala

-Wide Nasal Ala (nostrils), are the most common area of concern for African American patients.
+Wide Nasal Ala (nostrils), is the most common area of concern for African American patients.
 Incisions reducing nostril skin to lessen nostril flare, giving them a smaller appearance has been the standard approach to reduce wide nostrils for the African American patient.
-This simple approach however often leads to an unnatural look and in many cases the nostrils appear like an upside down V instead of a natural curve.
+This simple approach however often leads to an unnatural look and in many cases, the nostrils appear like an upside-down V instead of a natural curve.

 Your MAE surgeon will prefer to reshape the entire nostril and not rely on skin extraction to address its width.
 This has allowed superior results in the reforming of the nostril.

 Wide Nasal Tip

 Wide Nasal Tip is a wide lower third of the nose.
 Thinning and reshaping the cartilage in the lower third of the nose typically addresses a wide and bulbous nasal tip lobule.
 Sometimes cartilage is borrowed (cartilage grafts) to help add structure and support to the tip of the nose, giving it more definition.
 For the African American patient seeking rhinoplasty, MAE Plastic Surgery has designed its own modified procedure to achieve superior results, which do not rely solely on excessive cartilage grafting.
 Cartilage grafts can leave the nose stiff and unnatural in appearance and are seldom the right option for patients who want a natural appearing nose.